tonghuikang/blog/_posts/2025-10-20-delivering-ai-instructions.md

 [^prompting]: Assume that you want to build a clone similar to Anthropic Artifacts, where the product will deliver a very nice html file for the user to interact with.
 You spend a lot of time figuring out what is the system prompt that is able to generate the html file in one shot.
 You also have rigorous evaluation based on the common mistakes of what the model generates.
 However, if you use a Claude Code style generation where the model has access to rendering the html and manipulating the html to confirm that the generation is correct - or else continue to iterate - you can get a much better performance even without much prompting or evaluation.
 The old system prompt is now redundant, along with the time spent.
 Most of the evaluation test cases are now irrelevant as well.

-I hope my writing here has provided a bigger view on how instructions are delivered to AI products.
+I hope my writing here has provided a wider view on how instructions are delivered to AI products.

+## Footnotes